ULHPC/tutorials/deep_learning/horovod/README.md

 * Large Batch Size (LBS) such as >1024 may hurts the convergence, for mitigating this:
     *  Learning Rate scheduling.
 This can help compensate for the challenges posed by larger batch sizes and aid in achieving better convergence.
     *  Adam optimizer offers better experimental results than SGD.
-The adaptive nature of the Adam optimizer can help alleviate some of the convergence issues associated with LBS. (https://medium.com/mini-distill/effect-of-batch-size-on-training-dynamics-21c14f7a716e)
+The adaptive nature of the Adam optimizer can help alleviate some of the convergence issues associated with LBS.
+[This blog post](https://medium.com/mini-distill/effect-of-batch-size-on-training-dynamics-21c14f7a716e)
     *  Adapting the neural network architecture for scalability.
-For example, some suggest that wider model can scale better: (https://proceedings.neurips.cc/paper/2018/file/e7c573c14a09b84f6b7782ce3965f335-Paper.pdf)
+For example, some suggest that wider model can scale better: [L Chen et al 2018](https://proceedings.neurips.cc/paper/2018/file/e7c573c14a09b84f6b7782ce3965f335-Paper.pdf)